wizo06/japanese/docs/grammar/fundamentals/particles.md

     - With whom was it eaten? (marked by 「と」)
     - etc...

 Each case marking particle has **more than one function**.
-We will learn only the basic functions for each of them for now.
+We will learn only the basic functions for now.

 ### 「が」